To see information relevant to you please log in or Not you?

 Choosing when to retire

 We assume that you will retire at your state pension age, so this is what we use when deciding your normal pension age in the Fund.
-The only time this isn’t the case is if your contract of employment says otherwise.
-You can choose to take your benefits earlier or later than this if you wish.
+The only time this won’t be the case is if your contract of employment says otherwise.
+You can take your benefits earlier or later than this if you like.

 Retiring early